Link Search Menu Expand Document

 They may also take on a side-effect of the attack, similar to Immune, which applies even if the damage would be negated.

-Where applicable, Immune and Weakness overrule Resist.
+Where applicable, Immune overrules Resist, and Resist overrules Weakness.

 Sinker